Human Core Experience

 Individual experience of existence, and everything this includes, is an absolute personal and indivisible whole.
 We can try to share this with others but there are no physical means to let others see the whole content of our minds.
 So we will never know what the other person actually is seeing.

 On this basis it is possible to state that mental core experience is the only really known reality for us, regardless of the origin of signals and impulses which we assume are creating our mental images.
 The supposed reality of body, world and universe, of heaven and hell, is in ourselves.
 But this totally private innermost experience drives us to seek more knowledge in many directions in order to understand the mystery of existence.
-In this search it is necessary to recognize the great difference between being a human individual, a subject which is aware of its own existence and world, and to describe this individual as an object among other objects using physical and statistical methods which look at things from the outside.
+In this search it is necessary to recognize the great difference between being a human individual, a subject which is aware of its own existence and world, and to describe this individual as an object among other objects by using physical and statistical methods which look at things from the outside.
 This deep inner feeling of reality in everyone of us should not be sent to the dustbins of natural science only because we are not able to prove its existence with logical thought or measuring machines.
 And we should remember that logical thinking only will function on the basis of already imagined thoughts and knowledge, false or true.
-What is still unknown can perhaps be imagined but can in this stage neither be described nor be measured as an existing objective reality.
+What still is unknown can perhaps be imagined but can in this stage neither be described nor be measured as an existing objective reality.
 We should not deprive ourselves of the hope that we may be an active part of a greater dimension.

 A persons awareness of her existence is always an unique experience and is perceived as an indivisible whole within her.
-It includes everything that she in a given moment can ”see” within her.
+It includes everything that she in a given moment can see within her.
 This does of course not guarantee that she in this moment can reach a logical understanding of what her mind is recording, something which everyone who has some experience of life knows.
 But this is the human core experience and the starting point for all assumptions about life, death, the universe and all that.
 What can be seen with our eyes, or experienced only in our minds, what can be measured or not, what can be understood or not, all this is included as a single whole in the totality of a persons mental awareness.

 In this search for what we are, and where we are, it should be important to give the same value of interest to the understanding of mental awareness and mental experience as to the mainly physical and material exploration of the world.
 This could, combined with a great deal of humility instead of our common overconfidence in a supposed ”truth”, lead to a genuine ”human core research”.
 A science wich has the same respect for the mental part of human awareness as for that which we understand as fysikal and material parts of existence.
 This would help us in our search for a greater dimension of which we may be part but barely can imagine.